 The Samaria Gorge Hike – difficulty, length, map, time and all you need to know

-In this post, you will learn all about it, from the difficulty grading to the length, including the best time to visit and a handy map
+The Samaria Gorge hike is one of my favourite experiences in Crete.
+In this post, you will learn all about it, from the difficulty grading to the length, from the time needed to the description of the sections, the ticket and the best time to visit with a handy map

 Without further ado, let’s get into it.